cqz123321/cqz123321.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I completed my undergraduate studies at Durham University in 2022, where I specialized in Mechanical Engineering.
-My dissertation project was centered on the application of the Stochastic Newmark Method for analyzing the impact of earthquakes on skyscrapers and other large structures.
-Following this, in 2023, I obtained my Master's degree from the University of Bristol, with a focus on MSc Biorobotics.
-My research dissertation was dedicated to the development of a soft and reconfigurable robotic hand designed for in-hand manipulation tasks.
-This project sparked my profound interest in the cutting-edge field of Robotics.
+I completed my undergraduate studies at Durham University in 2022, specializing in Mechanical Engineering.
+My dissertation project applied the Stochastic Newmark Method to analyze earthquake impacts on skyscrapers and large structures, building my expertise in structural dynamics and computational analysis.

+In 2023, I earned an MSc in Biorobotics from the University of Bristol, where my research involved developing a soft, reconfigurable robotic hand for advanced in-hand manipulation.
+This project enhanced my skills and interest in bio-inspired robotics and sophisticated manipulation techniques.

-Driven by my passion for research in Robotics, I pursued an internship at the Multi-Scale Embodied Intelligence Lab at Imperial College, renowned for their innovative contributions to micro robotics, tactile perception and teleoperation control.
-This experience has significantly enriched my understanding and skills in the domain, fueling my enthusiasm to contribute to the advancement of Robotics.
+Following my master's, I pursued an internship at the Multi-Scale Embodied Intelligence Lab at Imperial College London, known for pioneering work in micro-robotics, tactile perception, and teleoperation control.
+During this internship, I gained extensive hands-on experience in micro robot manufacturing and operation.
+I was deeply involved in the fabrication and performance evaluation of Vision-Based Tactile Sensors (VBTS), as well as the advanced analysis and practical application of image-based tactile sensing data.
+Additionally, I designed and implemented flexible PCBs specifically tailored for robotic sensor integration.
+My responsibilities also included leveraging deep learning techniques for comprehensive data management, encompassing data acquisition, preprocessing, analysis, and interpretation.

 {style="text-align: justify;"}